JGIT-US/JGIT-US/README.md

 - CompTIA Network+ – In Progress

 <h2>🔭 I’m currently working on</h2>
 - I am currently working on expanding my knowledge in networking as I prepare for the CompTIA Network+ certification.
-This includes hands-on labs and studying key topics such as network protocols, infrastructure, security, and troubleshooting.
+This includes hands-on labs and studying key topics such as network protocols, infrastructure, security, and troubleshooting, in which I will be creating a Network Design Home Lab to test and practice what I learn.

-<h2>🌱 I’m currently learning</h2>
+<h2>🌱 I’m currently learning </h2>
 - ITIL Foundations
 - Networking Fundamentals